-Psychology 501: Child Psychopathology
+Psychology 510: Critical Issues in Child Psychopathology

 Instructor: Professor James Li

-Normally taught: Fall semester
+Normally taught: Every fall semester

 This course provides an introduction to the scientific study of child psychopathology.
 Students will not only learn about the basic phenomenology and treatments for the most common mental disorders of childhood, but they will also have the opportunity to disentangle some of the more controversial issues in the field.
 For instance, what factors have led to the rise in ADHD diagnosis in this country, and around the world?
 What are evidenced-based treatments, and why aren’t they more widely used in mental health settings?
 We will use a variety of learning approaches (e.g., demonstrations of evidenced-based treatments for children and families, debates and discussions, guest lectures) to help students appreciate the challenges inherent in the study (and treatment) of child psychopathology.

-Pre-reqs: Consent of instructor
+Requisites: Consent of instructor